web-platform-tests/rfcs/rfcs/testdriver_bidi.md

 ##### Event processing

 The proposal extends the event processing implemented in [`testdriver-extra.js`](https://github.com/web-platform-tests/wpt/blob/master/tools/wptrunner/wptrunner/testdriver-extra.js) with a new message type [“testdriver-event”](https://github.com/web-platform-tests/wpt/pull/44649/files#diff-46aeeb40b0a0c13031b151392ca70a17614295533d3e890c0cb4360cb3b91542R43).
 This message is sent by the wptrunner to notify the testdriver about new events.
 It uses the `message` field to store JSON-serialized `params` and `method`.
-The `testdriver-extra.js` script overrides `window.test_driver_internal.bidi.{modules}.{event}` object methods `subscribe`, `unsubscribe`, and `on`.
+The `testdriver-extra.js` script overrides `window.test_driver_internal.bidi.{modules}.{event}` object methods `subscribe`, and `on`.

 #### Wptrunner